-Cats tend to display happiness in calm, understated ways: they relax, stretch out, close their eyes and purr.
+Cats display happiness in calm, understated ways: they relax, stretch out, close their eyes, and purr.
 This is because comfort is such a big part of their happiness.
-When something excites a cat, such as the sound of food being prepared or its favorite person arriving home, its behavior becomes more lively; an excited cat will vocalize, jog or run around and rub against its owner (a cat’s version of a hug!)
+When something excites a cat, such as the sound of food being prepared or its favorite person arriving home, its behavior becomes more lively; an excited cat will vocalize, jog, or run around and rub against its owner (a cat’s version of a hug!)

 Angry cats will fluff up, arch their backs and push their ears back while hissing or growling.
-Fear can look similar, though a fearful cat may display more avoidant behavior such as hiding or trying to escape.
-After experiencing such a mood, they require a cool-down period just like we do – some quiet time alone to process the incident and calm down.
+Fear can look similar, though a fearful cat may display more avoidant behavior, such as hiding or trying to escape.
+After experiencing such a mood, they require a cool-down period as we do — some quiet time to process the incident and calm down.

 Cats do seem to feel sadness, though they can hide it quite well.
 Similar to human depression, sadness in cats manifests largely in altered long-term behaviors, such as a decreased appetite and loss of interest in playing or socializing.

 Without understanding how cats communicate with each other and with humans, it’s impossible to understand how they think.
-Cats communicate largely through body language and facial expressions, but they also use many types of vocalizations that are tailored to various situations and conversation partners.
+Cats communicate largely through body language and facial expressions but also use many vocalizations tailored to various situations and conversation partners.
 We may not be able to directly translate what they say, but we can get the gist of it, and maybe someday we’ll be able to compile a full feline dictionary.

 Mind Reading: What Cats Think About

 Maybe someday we’ll be able to see the world through a cat’s eyes, perceiving and processing stimuli the same way it does, feeling the same drives and desires.
-Until that day, we can only make educated guesses as to what cats think about.
+Until that day, we can only make educated guesses about what cats think.

-Through analysis of their communication and behavior, we can get little glimpses into cats’ inner worlds and recurring thoughts.
+We can get little glimpses into cats’ inner worlds and recurring thoughts through analysis of their communication and behavior.
 Here are some of the things your cat probably thinks about – maybe next time you catch it staring at nothing, it’s actually got one of these on its mind.

 If behavior is any indication, cats think about food all the time.
 The thought of a delicious meal seems to pop up at even the slightest provocation, from the sight of you entering the same room as its food bowl to anything that sounds vaguely like a can being opened.
 When it does, you’ll know by the pitter-patter of paws racing down the hall and the endless stream of needy meows.

 As such a critical component of survival, it’s no wonder that food is constantly on a cat’s mind.
-In the wild, every decision must be made with the next meal taken into account, or else there’s a risk of starvation.
+In the wild, every decision must be taken into account with the next meal, or else there’s a risk of starvation.
 Your cat’s instinctual drive to eat at every opportunity remains strong, so go easy on it when the begging starts – it can’t be helped!

-It’s entirely possible that when a cat spaces out, staring at the wall or out a window at nothing for minutes or even hours, it’s replaying memories of its past.
-We do the same thing, especially when we’re bored or when we’re reminded of a little detail from one of our memories.
-Perhaps the sound of a certain passing car makes your cat remember hearing a similar car years before, which then makes it remember its favorite toy from that time, and before long it’s lost down memory lane.
+It’s possible that when a cat spaces out, staring at the wall or out a window at nothing for minutes or even hours, it replays memories of its past.
+We do the same thing, especially when we’re bored or reminded of a little detail from one of our memories.
+Perhaps the sound of a certain passing car makes your cat remember hearing a similar car years before, which then makes it remember its favorite toy from that time, and before long, it’s lost down memory lane.

-We know that sleep plays a big role in the encoding of memories, and some scientists believe that dreams are at least partially comprised of bits and pieces from various memories, some old and some newly formed.
-Cats probably don’t dream as much as us (their periods of REM sleep last just a few minutes a day) but when they do, perhaps they’re exercising their memories as well.
+We know that sleep plays a big role in encoding memories, and some scientists believe that dreams are at least partially comprised of bits and pieces from various memories, some old and some newly formed.
+Cats probably don’t dream as much as us (their periods of REM sleep last just a few minutes a day), but when they do, perhaps they’re also exercising their memories.
 Your cat’s slumber may just be when it does its most abstract and complex thinking – so take care not to wake it!

 Children tend to think of their mothers all the time – when they find something interesting, they want to show Mom, and when they need something, Mom will know how to help.
-Kittens seem to treat their mothers in the same way… and adult cat behavior indicates that your cat treats you that way as well.
+Kittens seem to treat their mothers the same way… and adult cat behavior indicates that your cat also treats you that way.

-That’s why your cat comes to get you when it sees something weird out the window, and why it insists on bringing you mice and birds that it catches.
-You’re always in the back of your cat’s mind, always there to provide help, support and company.
-Sometimes cats display their gratitude and affection in strange ways, but the core message is there: you’re important and you’re in their thoughts.
+That’s why your cat comes to get you when it sees something weird out the window and insists on bringing you mice and birds that it catches.
+You’re always in the back of your cat’s mind to provide help, support, and company.
+Sometimes cats display their gratitude and affection in strange ways, but the core message is that you’re important and in their thoughts.